 Mr Abubakar is also Executive Director at Sagacity Outcomes, and Performance Lead – NHS Portsmouth, and is unstinting in regard to his support on developing a fairer community cohesive society that values our Diverse – Multicultural Communities, and the strong contributions they bring to the country

 Mr Lim (FCCA) was born in Malaysia, and is a deeply respected figure and lead for Portsmouth’s Malaysian Chinese community, and was also the First Deputy Chair of Portsmouth Chinese Association.

-Dorset Gambian Community lead, and lead of Umoja Arts organisation (he is also a talented musician).
-Ebi has been in the 2019 – 2020 period the Equality Officer of Bournemouth and Poole Citizens Advice and has a wealth of experience as Equality & Inclusion for many years at Dorset CCG (NHS).
+Mr Sosseh is the Dorset Gambian Community lead, and lead of the Umoja Arts organisation (he is also a talented musician); he was in the 2019 – 2020 period the Equality Officer of Bournemouth and Poole Citizens Advice (BCP CA), and also has a wealth of experience of many years on BAME and other Diverse Communities engagement in NHS contexts, as Equality & Inclusion Lead at Dorset CCG (NHS).

 A highly versatile professional, with extensive skills and expertise bases including, but not limited to the following: Diversity, Inclusion, Project Management, Engagement and Stakeholder management skills acquired over many years, across a wide range of demanding roles in the UK and overseas.
 Ebi is enthusiastic, innovative and proactive individual with a track record of encouraging organisational growth in addition to ensuring equality of opportunity and people development.